 Please contact your retirement plan administrator for more information and steps to make this distribution.
-If you have additional questions please call Nicole Thomas, Director of Advancement at 434.529.8203, or email her at email@example.com.
+If you have additional questions please call Nicole Thomas, Chief Advancement Officer at 434.529.8203, or email her at email@example.com.
 Thank you!

 Planned giving, also referred to as legacy giving, is a charitable contribution made either during an individual’s life, or at his/her death as part of an overall financial or estate plan.
 Planned Gifts include gifts of cash, stocks, life insurance, real estate, or personal property and are very simple to document.
 They often allow individuals to make larger gifts to charitable organizations than they could make using only their current discretionary income.